Eligibility for Title IV Direct loans

 - your course is considered as attending less than half time (as per Title IV Direct loans rules)

-You should ask for advice if any part of your course has a placement or period away from the University, as it may affect your eligibility for Title IV Direct Loans.
-You should also keep us informed of any changes you make to your studies.
+However, you should ask us for advice if any part of your course has a placement or period away from the University, so we can check to ensure that your eligibility for Title IV Direct Loans will not be affected.
+You should also keep us informed of any changes you make during your studies at Bath.

 How to apply for Title IV Direct loans

 Please refer to the points listed below which gives you information about the steps you must take for your Title IV loans application.
 You will need to apply for loans on an annual basis if you require them in future years of study.
 We would recommend that you look at our Title IV loans student information guidance.

 - We are required by the US Department of Education to direct you to read and refer to our consumer disclosure information on student regulations and other university policies.
 This includes information about General Data Protection Regulations (UK version of FERPA).

 - You will need to complete a Cost of Attendance calculator spreadsheet before we can start to process your application.
 You must tell us about any other funding you will receive e.g. scholarships or veterans funding, even if you are awaiting the outcome of an application.

 - Apply online for a Federal Student Aid PIN so you can complete your student loans application (FAFSA).

 - Our Federal school code is G11679 and our OPEID is 01167900